-During the quarter ended September 30, 2014, Northern Trust did not experience any days for which a trading loss was incurred.
+During the quarter ended March 31, 2015, Northern Trust did not incur an actual trading loss in excess of the daily VaR estimate.
 In addition to comparing actual gains or losses to VaR, Northern Trust also compares hypothetical gains or losses to VaR.
 Hypothetical gains or losses are computed by assuming the previous day's closing positions remain unchanged for the entire following day, updating market prices, and recomputing the portfolio's valuation.
-During the quarter ended September 30, 2014, Northern Trust experienced one day for which the computed hypothetical loss would have been greater than indicated by the VaR-based estimate at the 99% confidence level.
+During the quarter ended March 31, 2015, Northern Trust experienced three days for which the computed hypothetical loss would have been greater than indicated by the VaR-based estimate at the 99% confidence level.

-Characteristics of VaR Models
+Characteristics of Value at Risk Models

-Foreign Exchange VaR Modeling.
+FX VaR Modeling.
 As part of its risk management activities, Northern Trust measures daily the risk of loss associated with all non-U.S. currency positions using a VaR model and applying the historical simulation methodology.
 This statistical model provides estimates, based on a variety of high confidence levels, of the potential loss in value that might be incurred if an adverse shift in non-U.S. currency exchange rates were to occur over a small number of days.
-The model incorporates foreign exchange and interest rate price movements among the currencies based on daily historical data over at least the past year.
+The model incorporates FX and interest rate price movements among the currencies based on daily historical data over at least the past year.

-The FX VaR measures are computed in a vended software application which reads foreign exchange positions directly from Northern Trust's trading systems each day.
-Data vendors provide foreign exchange rates and interest rates for all currencies.
+The FX VaR measures are computed in a vended software application which reads FX positions directly from Northern Trust's trading systems each day.
+Data vendors provide FX rates and interest rates for all currencies.
 The Corporate Market Risk unit monitors on a daily basis VaR model inputs and outputs for reasonableness.

 VaR Variations.
-Management monitors several variations of the FX VaR measures to meet specific regulatory and internal management needs.
-Variations include different methodologies (historical, variance-covariance, and Monte Carlo), equally-weighted and exponentially-weighted volatilities, horizons of one day and ten days, confidence levels ranging from 95% to 99.95%, and look back periods of one year and four years.
-Those alternative measures provide management a rich array of alternative risk metrics, offering corroborating measures and useful perspectives on Northern Trust's market risks.
+Northern Trust monitors several variations of the FX VaR measures to meet specific regulatory and internal management needs.
+Variations include different methodologies (historical, variance-covariance, and Monte Carlo), equally-weighted and exponentially-weighted volatilities, horizons of one day and ten days, confidence levels ranging from 95% to 99.95%, and look-back periods of one year and four years.
+Those alternative measures provide a broad array of alternative risk metrics, offering corroborating measures and useful perspectives on Northern Trust's market risks.

 VaR Reporting.
 Automated daily reports are produced and distributed to business unit managers and risk managers.
-The Corporate Market Risk unit also reviews and reports several variations of the VaR measures in historical time series format to provide management with an historical perspective on risk.
+The Corporate Market Risk unit also reviews and reports several variations of the VaR measures in historical time series format to provide a historical perspective on risk.